-If you adore trend lines, take a look at Andrew’s Pitchfork.
+Finally, If you want to learn about a unique trend lines technique, take a look at Andrew’s Pitchfork.
 It combines swing pivots and trend lines into an elegant trading tool.

 Hold or fail.
 It affects your trading strategy.

-The key to a correct judgement is patience.
-When in doubt, waiting for more price action clues is the best course of action.
+The key to a correct judgment is patience.
+Waiting for more price action clues is the best course of action when in doubt.

-- A patient trader would have held back until this higher swing low formed.
-It confirmed that the bulls were still hanging around.
+- However, as the market was in an established bull trend, a patient trader would have held back instead of concluding a trend reversal prematurely.
+As the market unfolded, this higher swing low formed and confirmed that the bulls were still hanging around.

-There are micro price order flows you need to detect.
-Buying and selling pressure at critical price points help to refine your trade entries.
+There are micro price action flows you need to detect.
+Knowing how to identify buying and selling pressure at critical price points helps refine your trade entries.

 Do you see the bullish and bearish pressure in the chart below?

-How do you recognise buying and selling pressure?
+How do you recognize buying and selling pressure?

-Only then, you can recognise buying and selling pressure in real-time trading.
+Only then, you can recognize buying and selling pressure in real-time trading.

 Taking profits is a skill that is often neglected.
-What you need to realise is that most trades can be profitable, given the right price target.
+Most trades can be profitable, given the right price target.

 Finding a realistic target based on price action is critical.
 This is especially so for short-term technical trading.